KaiSuomi-hub/html-Liana-trial/README.md

 Plugging the compile script to package.json to go along with the react build will be easy, but I wonder how long it'd take for me to have the same instinctive feel to the tailwind classes that I have for basic css.

+**10.5 3rd day, total time spent: 14 hours**

+Starting the third day on the task and I have probably spent 14 hours on it.
+I think actually four or five of are actual working hours and the rest is just playing with tailwind or trying to get it to work.

+Doing the whole page with breakpoints and a hamburger menu would take me eight to ten hours total with just css and vanilla javascript.